Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Applications

-In conclusion, joint participation in arbitrage and FCR increases profits and reduces energy throughput compared to arbitrage alone.
+In conclusion, joint participation in arbitrage and FCR increases profits and reduces energy output compared to no FCR participation.
 The restriction is tight and solvable in 25min.
-Compensating FCR-induced SOC fluctuations via intraday trading doubles profits, reduces throughput, and reduces solve time to under 5s, but may slightly violate SOC bounds.
+Compensating FCR-induced SOC fluctuations via intraday trading doubles profits, reduces energy output, and reduces solve time to under 5s, but may slightly violate SOC bounds.

 While intraday trading is promising, it may be risky in illiquid markets or if there are large differences between day-ahead and intraday prices.
 Some of its benefits can be achieved by (\emph{i})~reoptimizing day-ahead bids after FCR bids have been submitted, \eg, based on the information available at noon on the day preceding delivery; or by (\emph{ii})~offering no FCR between noon and midnight, which reduces the uncertainty on the initial SOC.